microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/force.md

 ---
 display: "force"
-oneline: "Build all projects, including those that appear to be up to date"
+oneline: "Build all projects, including those that appear to be up to date."
 ---

 Build all projects, including those that appear to be up to date